 Smart China Sourcing consists primarily of articles and interviews with businesses that have imported from China.
 The site covers topics such as supplier selection, quality control, payment, logistics, and cultural considerations.
-It also has a number of other helpful trade tips.
+It also has helpful trade tips for trading in China.

 Made-in-China.com aims to connect Chinese manufacturers, suppliers, and traders with global buyers.
 The resource offers trade leads, company directories, a listing of China trade shows, business news and opinions, and industry reports.

 Tex Index is one of the largest online marketplaces specialized in textile and apparel in China.
 It contains a list of Chinese textile events, as well as links to past events.
 The site as a whole also gives information on the major companies in the textile industry and promotes international textile trade.

 Trader China is an international business to business portal providing trade opportunities for global importers and Chinese exporters.
 It has an index of manufacturers, suppliers, exporters, and product information.
 Products from multiple industries are listed on this site including agriculture, automobile, chemical, apparel, computer, electronic, and industrial supply products.